Alicexplore/A-013/README.md

 ## 🚀 About the Project

 **A-013** is a unique interface inspired by a retro-futuristic console.
 The goal?
-To demonstrate my expertise in **React**, **modern CSS**, and **JavaScript**, while creating an immersive and visually striking user experience.
+To demonstrate my experience in **React**, **modern CSS**, and **JavaScript**, while creating an immersive and visually striking user experience.

 ### ✨ Main Features

 - **Ultra-realistic CSS design**: Every element, from buttons to the cards, has been meticulously crafted for a life-like rendering.
-- **Interactive Frontend Logic**: Complex user interactions, such as the **power button**, seamless transitions, and dynamic element responses, demonstrate my passion for Frontend Development.
+- **Interactive Frontend Logic**: Challenging user interactions, seamless transitions, and dynamic element responses to demonstrate my passion for Frontend Development.
 - **Responsive and fluid design**: Built for an immersive experience across all devices.
 - **Scalable structure**: A project designed to adapt and improve, showcasing its potential for evolution.